Irgi345/IrgxyMods/README.md

     </div>

     <footer>
-        <p>&copy; 2023 IRGXY MODS.
+        <p>&copy; 2025 IRGXY MODS.
 All rights reserved.</p>
-        <p>This website provides links to modified applications and games for educational purposes only.</p>
+        <p>This website provides links to modified apps for educational purposes and share apps premium/mod only just.</p>

         <div class="footer-links">
             <a href="#" class="footer-link">Privacy Policy</a>